sjbrown/misc_work/genesis/rules.md

 player takes 1-3 dice, rolls them into the available pool, then each player with a square in the column chooses and places a die.

+#### Technical difficulties

+**If there are no dice left in the available pool** and a player needs to place a die in their square, and they do not have any special dice to add to the available pool, then the song immediately ends, and no gig points or individual points are scored.

 ### Using Craft or Intensity powers

 TODO

 #### Intensity

- 1. Reroll - use this power on your turn.
-You must reroll all the dice in the available pool
+ 1. Re-roll - use this power on your turn.
+You must re-roll all the dice in the available pool
  2. Double-up - when you are picking your die from the available pool, take two dice instead of one and put them both in your square.